denis-beurive/virtualbox/README.md

     $ find /lib/modules/$(uname -r) -type f -name '*.ko' | grep vboxsf /lib/modules/4.15.0-45-generic/misc/vboxsf.ko
     /lib/modules/4.15.0-45-generic/kernel/ubuntu/vbox/vboxsf/vboxsf.ko

-Then add the kernel module `vboxfs` to the list of loaded modules at boot time.
-To do that, edit the file `/etc/modules` (as `root`).
-And add the line "`vboxfs`" to the end of the file.
-Example of `/etc/modules`:

-    # /etc/modules: kernel modules to load at boot time.
-    #
-    # This file contains the names of kernel modules that should be loaded
-    # at boot time, one per line.
-Lines beginning with "#" are ignored.

-    vboxfs

 On the host, make sure that the VM is well configured: